baaaaamji/synthetic_data_temporal/README.md

 ### 5. Statistical Comparison
 For each construct, and separately for each subgroup (general / multicultural):
-- An independent-samples **t-test** (via `pingouin`) is run between the real and synthetic distributions.
 - Because large sample sizes can make even trivial differences appear statistically significant, **Cohen's d** effect size is computed alongside the t-test and used as the primary basis for interpreting practical differences, following standard thresholds (negligible / small / medium / large).

-### 6. Visualization
-- Overlaid normal-distribution plots (real vs. synthetic) across the models and questionaries.
-- Subgroup-level mean-comparison plots (real vs. synthetic, monocultural vs. multicultural) across the models and questionaries.

 ## Requirements
 pandas
 numpy